-Those to which equipment and procedures and their outcomes shall conform and include statutory obligations and regulations and Standards called-up by legislation or regulations.
+those to which equipment and procedures and their outcomes shall conform and include statutory obligations and regulations and Standards called-up by legislation or regulations where personnel demonstrate competence relevant to a Unit of Competence for specific aspect that may relate to the Type of Protection, Product Types, Groups, Voltages etc. Any scope limitation of a Unit of Competence is shown in the scope of the certificate

-Note: Requirements may include codes of practice, job specifications, Standards called up in specifications, procedures and work instructions and quality management systems.
+NOTE Requirements may include codes of practice, job specifications, Standards called up in specifications, procedures and work instructions and quality management systems.